 Millard Sheets, Albert Stewart: Monument to Freemason, Albert Pike, Scottish Rite Temple, 1961

-On July 23 The New York Times reported that the Marciano Art Foundation has settled a lawsuit charging that the foundation had broken the law by laying off 70 part-time employees who had announced plans to unionize.
+On July 22 The New York Times reported that the Marciano Art Foundation settled a lawsuit charging that the foundation broke the law by laying off 70 part-time employees who had announced plans to unionize.
 Under the terms of the agreement, the former workers will receive about 10 weeks of pay, and some help with legal fees.
-The union, District Council 36 of the American Federation of State, County and Municipal Employees, has now dropped a charge of unfair labor practices filed with the National Labor Relations Board.
+The union — District Council 36 of the American Federation of State, County, and Municipal Employees — has now dropped a charge of unfair labor practices filed with the National Labor Relations Board.

 Although the Marciano Foundation is closed to the public, the collection is still housed in the monumental former Scottish Rite Temple on Wilshire Boulevard.
 This enigmatic building presents a windowless wall of white travertine to the street, decorated with some uplifting text and masonic signage above the recessed entrance and a row of giant figures representing significant individuals, both historical and mythic, in the history of Freemasonry.
 It was completed in 1961, to the designs of the polymath artist/designer/educator, Millard Sheets, who is perhaps best known for his work designing buildings and mosaics for the Home Savings and Loan Bank throughout the west.
 He was an outspoken proponent of an idea of art as a kind of civic activity; a group of craftsmen working under the guidance of a master, in what he believed to be the model of the Italian Renaissance, to create an uplifting representation of a common history.
 (A quick look at any of the surviving banks — at Sunset and Vine, Wilshire and 26th Street in Santa Monica, for instance — will show that version of history to be a triumphalist, colonialist view.)